The 8 best automaton watches showing off the most romantic idea of a complication

 Chanel J12 Automaton Caliber 6

 Despite being one of the most respected brands in fashion, Chanel rarely gets days in the sun for its watchmaking prowess.
 The J12 is a serious icon, and watches like the Automaton Caliber 6 prove that Chanel isn’t pulling any punches from its ceramic crusade.
 The in-house Caliber 6 is cased in black ceramic with a galvanic coating, plus an 18k white gold caseback.
 Activating the pusher brings the dial’s depiction of Coco Chanel herself to life, brandishing scissors towards a jiggling mannequin.
-The monochromatic effect of the dial as well as the black case set with white diamonds is striking, and marks itself out as unique among an otherwise colourful list of peers.
+The monochromatic effect of the dial, as well as the black case set with white diamonds, is striking and marks itself out as unique among an otherwise colourful list of peers.
 Price: US$337,100

 Louis Vuitton Tambour Fiery Heart Automata

 Louis Vuitton’s move towards high-complication watchmaking began before it had even purged all of its lower-end catalogue, due to the ingenuity of La Fabrique du Temps.
 Its style may not be for everyone, but the Tambour Fiery Heart Automata is a glorious display of artistic virtuosity and classical romantic connotations.
-The roses of course have their thorns, both of which become animated once the automaton mechanism is activated via the pusher.
-There’s also a bright red flaming heart which opens to reveal the message “sweet, but fierce.”
-The calibre LFT 325 is actually a simplified version of the LV 525 which helped Louis Vuitton win the Audacity Prize at 2021’s GPHG awards, but simplified doesn’t mean it’s simple.
+The roses, of course have their thorns, both of which become animated once the automaton mechanism is activated via the pusher.
+There’s also a bright red flaming heart, which opens to reveal the message “sweet, but fierce.”
+The calibre LFT 325 is actually a simplified version of the LV 525, which helped Louis Vuitton win the Audacity Prize at 2021’s GPHG awards, but simplified doesn’t mean it’s simple.
 There are still a total of 325 components supporting seven animations with a 65-hour power reserve and a 4Hz beat rate.
 Price: US$370,000

 Jaquet Droz Bird Repeater Alpine View

 Birds and clocks have been inextricably linked for thousands of years.
 Even Archimedes designed a cuckoo clock.
-The original Pierre Jaquet-Droz was a watchmaker in the mid 1700s, and he was known for his automata, especially songbirds.
+The original Pierre Jaquet-Droz was a watchmaker in the mid-1700s, and he was known for his automata, especially songbirds.
 The Jaquet Droz Bird Repeater has now been the pinnacle of this concept in wristwatch form for over a decade since its release.
 As the sonorous chimes of the minute repeater sing out, you witness the birth of a baby bird from its nest.
 It cracks the egg open surrounded by siblings, as one of the parents bends down to present it with a worm, and the other parent proudly displays its wings.
-The latest version is titled Alpine View, cased in 18k white gold with hand-engraved lugs and a beautifully hand-painted, mother-of-pearl dial depicting evergreen trees, a lake, and snow-capped mountains.
+The latest version is titled Alpine View, cased in 18k white gold with hand-engraved lugs and a beautifully hand-painted mother-of-pearl dial depicting evergreen trees, a lake, and snow-capped mountains.
 Price: US$525,000

 T+T Timeless Pick: Mr Jones The Indefatigable Sphinx

 To be clear, The Indefatigable Sphinx by Mr Jones doesn’t meet any of the automation characteristics to qualify under normal circumstances.
 However, automaton clocks were once reserved for royalty, and the wristwatch versions aren’t any cheaper.
 If you want some of the playful aspects of an animated dial without paying real estate prices, Mr Jones is a great starting point.
 The Indefatigable Sphinx uses a cryptic series of symbols replacing the sphinx’s head, which you can eventually figure out how to read for the hours.
 Otherwise, the minutes and seconds work as standard.
 It uses an automatic SW200-1 with a jump-hours module, offering a surprisingly high-quality movement with a niche complication for quite a reasonable price.
-If US$2,995 is still out of your price range (and I don’t blame you) then I’d highly encourage checking out some of their quartz watches.
+If it’s still out of your price range (and I don’t blame you) then I’d highly encourage checking out some of their quartz watches.
 Price: US$2,995